jagmohaniiit/3DFaceMorph/README.md

 # 3DFaceMorph
 The repository provides sample code for the paper "3D Face Morphing Attacks: Generation, Vulnerability and Detection", accepted in IEEE TBIOM and available at Arxiv (https://arxiv.org/abs/2201.03454).
-The code sample can be executed by running completeScript.sh on Ubuntu 18.04 with python3.6 and pymeshlab library.
+The code sample can be executed by running completeScript.sh on Ubuntu 18.04 with python3.6 and pymeshlab, cv2, mmcv, facenet_pytorch, and DeepFace packages.
 The code proceeds in the following order.
 1) The code sample first generates color and depth maps from point clouds of two individuals.
 2) It then generates a color image and depth map of the morph.